Dani Thompson: Early life

 Thompson was born in Australia (in Penrith, New South Wales, on the fringe of Sydney).
 At the age of 2, her family relocated to Norwich, England.

 Career

 Thompson started her professional modelling career featuring in the Daily Sport and Sunday Sport.
 She later appeared in British lads' magazines such as Nuts, Zoo Weekly, Loaded, Maxim and FHM; as well as gossip magazines New and Heat.

 Deciding to pursue a career in acting, Thompson attended The International School Of Screen Acting, obtaining a Post Grad Diploma in Screen Acting in 2010.
 She has appeared in several feature films, including as a scream queen in British indie horror films.

 During 2012, Thompson completed writing her first screenplay, originally titled Call Me, drawing partly on her experience as a model.
 Now renamed Serial Kaller, the film was shot in 2013.
-That year also saw Thompson film Axe to Grind, Cute Little Buggers and Rockband Vs Vampires.
+That year also saw Thompson film Axe to Grind, Cute Little Buggers, and Rock Band Vs Vampires.

 At the beginning of 2014, Christmas Slay was filmed in Bulgaria.